Creating Business Values

 - Have fun

-These are the values that reflect the CEO and the business and can now be used in all the processes from Recruitment to Performance Management to help drive the business.
+These are the values that reflect the CEO and the business.
+Now the core values have been established and confirmed, they can be used in all the business processes, from recruitment to performance management.
 More information on this can be found here.

-There is no single right way to develop your business values, each business will be different and have different values.
-If you are a small business, any values are bound to reflect you, your vision for the business, what is important in your business to make it great and the image you want to project.
-You may develop these values yourself or like the example I used, ask others who have been exposed to the business.
+There is no single right way to develop your business values; each business will be different and have different values.
+If you are a small business, any values are bound to reflect you; your vision for the business; what is important in your business to make it great; the image you want to project.
+You may develop these values yourself, or, like the example I used, ask others who have been exposed to the business.

 Questions you could ask of trusted stakeholders are: